 Are White Maine Coon cats rare?

-7 Reasons Why My White Maine Coon Cat is the Coolest
+White Maine Coon Cat Names

 - He’s the cat of mine that will hang out with me on the couch the longest.
-He’ll stick around long to enough to watch and entire half of a movie!!
+He’ll stick around long enough to watch an entire half of a movie!!
 He also lets anyone that comes over to the house pick him up and hold him.
 He’s a cool dude.